b-star-fellowship/b-star-fellowship.github.io/jobs.md

 	 - [https://jobs.thrivecap.com/companies](https://jobs.thrivecap.com/companies)
 	 - [https://jobs.bvp.com/](https://jobs.bvp.com/)
 	 - [https://jobs.techstars.com/jobs](https://jobs.techstars.com/jobs)
  - Look at every app on your phone & laptop that you actually use, then go search the jobs pages for that company.
 For me that's Duolingo, Eight Sleep, Chess.com, Spotify & YouTube.
+Then put your phone back in another room.
+No multitasking allowed!

  - AI companies have a lot of money right now, so look for lists of emerging AI companies [like this one](https://a16z.com/100-gen-ai-apps/) and search those companies' websites.